QuickbaseAdmirer/Quickbase-Python-SDK/README.md

 query(tableID,query):

 	Returns a list of dicts containing fieldname:value pairs that represent rows returned by the query. record ID will always be specified by the "rid" key

-sql(querystr):
-	Performs a query() after translating a simple SQL-style string to QuickBase's query format

-	Example: qb.sql("SELECT * FROM users WHERE name`EX`John\_Doe OR role`EX`fakeperson") #The \_ represents a space.
-This is a very basic function that doesn't use state machines.
-Note: field and table names will not have spaces
-	Example: qb.sql("SELECT firstname|lastname FROM users WHERE paid`EX`true ORDER BY lastname ASC LIMIT 100")
-	Example: qb.sql("DELETE FROM assets WHERE value`BF`0")
-	Please contribute any improvents you make on this function back to this repo.
-It would make life so much easier for all QuickBase+Python users :)